 - Black oil simulators: Eclipse, IMEX, VIP, Nexus, tNavigator, Prosper/MBAL etc.

 - Compositional simulators: Eclipse, GEM, VIP Nexus, tNavigator, Prosper etc.

 Who Should Participate

-The course fee is USD 3,400 and includes tea/coffee, refreshments, lunch, lecture notes, and software access fee.
+The course fee is Euro 3,000 and includes tea/coffee, refreshments, lunch, lecture notes, computer and software access fees.